wikimedia/mediawiki-tools-phan-SecurityCheckPlugin/README.md

 `"$seccheckPath/GenericSecurityCheckPlugin.php"` for a generic project, and `"$seccheckPath/MediaWikiSecurityCheckPlugin.php"` for a MediaWiki project.

-Also, make sure that you have the following setting, or the plugin won't work:
+Also, make sure that quick mode is disabled, or the plugin won't work:
 ```php
    'quick_mode' => false
 ```